llimllib/obsidian-archive/blog/2024/02/How to love homebrew.md

 **When I install a package with homebrew, homebrew owns it and may upgrade it at any time**

 ## I use asdf for versions I want to control manually

+_update march 2026_: Since I published this article I've been using [[mise]] and it's one of my favorite tools, I no longer use `asdf` at all

 If I care about the particular version of a program, such as a programming language environment or a database server, I install it myself, either manually or with a tool such as [[asdf]].